In 2013 together with our partners, we opened a new Health Centre just outside the Masai Mara National Reserve for our Masai community neighbours.

-This health facility has dramatically improved access to quality healthcare for the Maasai community in the Mara Rianda area.
-The morning after the opening in 2013, over 30 patients attended the outpatient clinic seeking medical help!
+This health facility dramatically improves access to quality healthcare for the Maasai community in the Mara Rianda area.

 Since 2014 the clinic has carried out: